aidanmacgregor/EE_WiFi-BT_WiFi-Autologin-Android-ChromeOS-Macrodroid/README.md

 Automatic Login From An Android Device, With Alway Online, Charging Only Mode, Track The Number Of Logins & See How To Set Android Up As Wi-Fi Repeater

-## Downoad From Play Store Template Availible In The Macrodroid Template Store!
+## Downoad From Play Store Template Available In The Macrodroid Template Store!

 ![Screenshot_20220502-194637_MacroDroid](https://user-images.githubusercontent.com/11254983/166310061-5c8bb11f-a9ec-429a-aa6c-8796fb5f5a72.jpg)
  <br/>